mattoi/frambo-backend-study/spring-boot/README.md

 - Use the logger where applicable.
 - Consider implementing better null checking across the project.
 - Implement authentication.
+- Settle on using either order status id or order status name.
+- Some minor fixes marked TODO in the class files.

 ### Customer